CARDBOARD BOX GINGERBREAD HOUSE!

 I hope you have enjoyed the activity within this post, I like to think that you can do more with your cardboard boxes.

-The idea was taken from the original buscuit version and as my volunteers were getting creative, that’s when I thought hey!, how about recycling some cardboard throw-outs that I saved and recreate our buscuit treat!
+The idea was taken from the original biscuit version and as my volunteers were getting creative, that’s when I thought hey!, how about recycling some cardboard throw-outs that I saved and recreating our biscuit treat?

-Finally I include two very unusual and very different products that really fit in well with the theme of this post and I would welcome anything that’s not ‘the converntional’.
+Finally, I include two very unusual and very different products that fit in well with the theme of this post and I would welcome anything that’s not ‘the conventional’.

 As my niche is called crazee kids art, I like to include crazee and fun ideas with a twist!